zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

 To the extent of the hypocrisy of the deceitfulness of the jealousy of the one-to-one.
-In all the vices of the past, in the past, in the past, in the past In all the persecutions, in all the burnings, in all the afflictions, in all the evil gatherings This is for the sake of Nirvana, for the sake of exclusion, for the sake of exclusionThat is not quantity.
+In all the vices of the past, in the past, in the past, in the past In all the persecutions, in all the burnings, in all the afflictions, in all the evil gatherings This is for the sake of Nibbana, for the sake of exclusion, for the sake of exclusionThat is not quantity.

 [APZ 131.2] (# apz131.2) # apz131.2 .ref .apz} "Say two results of the debate"
 Is the vision of the ideology of the ideological conflict of the ideological conflict of the ideological ideology of the ideological ideology